Australian court rules media liable for Facebook comments | Law-Order

 Voller wants to sue the television broadcaster and newspaper publishers over comments on the Facebook pages of The Sydney Morning Herald, The Australian, Centralian Advocate, Sky News Australia and The Bolt Report.

-The companies posted content on their pages about news stories that referred to Voller's time in a Northern Territory juvenile detention center.
+The companies posted content on their pages about news stories that referred to Voller's time in a Northern Territory juvenile detention centre.

 Facebook users responded by posting comments that Voller alleges were defamatory.